 How an Immigration Attorney Can Help You

 If you are an undocumented immigrant currently living within the United States, you may have fears and questions about what your future holds, and what the future of U.S. immigration policy is.
-While both are unclear, the immigrations attorneys at the Law Offices of Joshua L. Goldstein, P.C. can advocate for you and for your right to remain within the country.
-For a case consultation where we can discuss your immigration status and how your right to remain here may be protected, call us today at 323-484-907.
+While both are unclear, the immigrations attorneys at Goldstein Immigration Lawyers can advocate for you and for your right to remain within the country.
+For a case consultation where we can discuss your immigration status and how your right to remain here may be protected, call us today.